 Be ready with finesse plastics, especially straight-tailed worms, on drop shot rigs.

 Another tactic worth trying is a variation on the wacky rig known as a Neko Rig, which involves inserting a nail weight into one end of the worm and letting it free-fall.

 With its deep, clear water and boulder-strewn bottom, Lake Camanche northeast of Stockton is as well known for trout fishing as it is for bass.
 Roughly 60,000 pounds of trout are stocked in the lake every year.

 A lot of those trout are good catching size.
 And a lot of the smaller ones end up in the bellies of big largemouth bass.

-Camanche Lake spans 7,700 acres, which is a decent-sized lake, but not huge by California standards.
+Lake Camanche, also known as Camanche Lake or Camanche Reservoir, spans 7,700 acres when full, which is a decent-sized lake, but not huge by California standards.
 You can cover a lot of water here in a relatively short time.